-One of the challenging aspects of finding the legal help and representation you need is often dealing with the financial challenges that come with it.
+One of the challenging aspects of finding the legal help and representation you need is often dealing with the financial challenges that come with the legal process.
 Legal assistance isn’t always cheap and can be very expensive in some instances.

-That’s why it’s a good idea to consider this and plan how you’re going to manage your financial restrictions before you start hiring lawyers.
+That’s why it’s a good idea to consider this and plan how you’re going to manage your financial restrictions before you start hiring lawyers and dealing with the legal process.
 Read on to find out more about doing just that.

 Plan Your Budget